teco-kit/fire-detector-tutorial/README.md

 > ⚠️ **Safety Disclaimer**
 > This is an educational prototype, not a certified fire detection system.
 Do not use it by any means.
-> The sensor is triggered by infrared heat radiation, hence it might also trigger in direct sunlight.
+> The sensor is triggered by infrared light, hence it might also trigger in direct sunlight.
 This is a common problem even for commercial infrared fire alarms.

 # 1. Overview